- Time Keeping (Reporting Paid and Unpaid Time Off)

-- Exception time off types include: bereavement, jury duty, military paid leave, parental leave, vacation, personal time, sick time, FMLA vacation, FMLA personal time, FMLA sick time, and approved absence.
+- Exception time off types include: bereavement, jury duty, military paid leave, parental leave, vacation, personal time, sick time, FMLA vacation, FMLA personal time, FMLA sick time, approved absence, professional development time, and volunteer time.
 Learn more.

 - University holidays and recess time are not considered exception time off and do not need to be reported.

 - When exception time off is reported, the supervisor and exempt staff member must review the time card to certify that the time taken is recorded accurately.

 Regular classified staff members accrue sick time for each pay period worked, irrespective of length of service.
 The maximum amount of sick time that a regular full or part-time staff member may accrue at any given time is limited to 900 hours (120 days).

 Sick time is accrued during the provisional period.
 Temporary staff members do not accrue or receive sick time regardless of the length of the assignment.

 Sick time is accrued at the end of the pay period and available to be taken at the start of the following pay period.

 New staff members who begin employment on the first day of the pay period will receive the full accrual for the pay period.
 New staff members who begin employment on any day other than the first day of the pay period will receive a prorated accrual based on the number of days worked between the official start date and the last day of the pay period.
 For example, if a newly hired full-time staff member begins employment with the University on the 15th day of the month, they would receive a prorated portion (equal to half) of the sick time accrual for the month.